Are you a church?

 Will there be childcare at your weekly gatherings?

-Yes, there will eventually be childcare available.
+Yes, there is childcare available.
 We think that more families need to feel good about handing their kids practices and values that will form them into more compassionate and understanding people in the world.
-Childcare will not be provided during our first 5 Dinner & Dialogue gatherings, as they are an orientation for people interested in the direction of the community.
-Our gatherings in later Fall, however, will begin with a large family meal (kids welcome) and then during the conversation portion of the evening, the kids will go play with some of our childcare providers until the event is over.
+We begin with gathering for a meal where kids are welcome, and when the adults begin the dialogue, kids will be cared for by our childcare team.